-This year’s Town Meal is on Saturday 15th September 12 – 4pm in Centre Square, Middlesbrough between the Town Hall and MIMA.
+This year’s Town Meal takes place on Saturday 14th September, from 12pm to 4pm in Centre Square, Middlesbrough between the Town Hall and MIMA.

 The Town Meal is a celebration of the growing projects that have run throughout the year, with community groups and individual families reaping the rewards of growing their own fruit and vegetables in locations across the town.
 Donations of this produce go towards the Town Meal which is cooked by school cooking staff from Middlesbrough schools.
 The meal is free to all who attend.

 Growers are also invited to retain their best specimens to enter the produce competition which is open to all and includes categories for a cake containing a vegetable and jams, chutneys and pickles.
-Click here for an entry form.
+You can enter your produce using the 2019 Produce competition entry form.

 The afternoon’s entertainment will also feature the Bilsdale Silver Band and nostalgia fans will be able to take a 1976 double decker bus ride to North Ormesby and the Transporter Bridge.